rethinkdb/horizon-docs/README.md

 allows app developers to get started with building modern, engaging apps without writing any backend code.

-_Horizon's codename was "Fusion," and its original name is used in the libraries currently._
+_Horizon's codename was "Fusion," and its original name may still be used in the libraries in certain places._

 Horizon consists of two components: